IFB-ElixirFr/sandboxbioscenarios/session03/steps/step01.md

 This command will print the whole contents of the _NC_009089.fasta_ file to the screen.

-Print the content of the _SAOUHSC.fasta_ file.
+Print the contents of the _SAOUHSC.fasta_ file.

 <!--
 >> What are the last three nucleotides of the SAOUHSC.fasta file ? <<